Prephouse/backend/README.md

 **Note:** You usually only need to run `./migrate.sh -u` after you have generated a new database migration script.
-Otherwise, Docker automatically runs this command when you start the Docker container via `docker-compose up`.
+Otherwise, Docker automatically runs this command when you start the Docker container via `docker compose up`.

 #### Packages

 - Add any required external Python packages to [requirements.txt](requirements.txt)
-- Run `docker-compose up --build --remove-orphans` when you need to install any new packages
+- Run `docker compose up --build --remove-orphans` when you need to install any new packages

 #### Miscellaneous